 Our trip was made up of 4 guys and 4 motorcycles.
 3 Honda Win manual 110cc and 1 automatic 125cc Scooter.
 There are a range of motorcycles available but these 2 types will be the main ones you will come across.
 All bikes had covered a lot of kilometers in their time (I’m talking 80,000Km plus which for a bike is a lot!) and were old.
 Needless to say, we all had mechanical issues during the ride.

-If you can think it, it happened to us.
-Punctures, bike racks snapping in half, gear boxes breaking, electronics failing, suspension snapping, oil leaking, brakes failing and the whole bike going up in flames! (yep, that was my bike).
+If you can think of it, it happened to us.
+Punctures, bike racks snapping in half, gearboxes breaking, electronics failing, suspension snapping, oil leaking, brakes failing and the whole bike going up in flames! (yep, that was my bike).
 However, the beauty of riding a motorcycle in Vietnam is there’s always someone who can fix your bike in sight, usually for very cheap.
 Some will try to take advantage, but it is nothing a little haggling can’t solve.

 Resources: Check out Tigit Motorbike by clicking the button below.
 They have a good range of motorbikes to rent and buy, when in Vietnam.